jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ### Minimize DOM Structure Changes within Reactive Updates: Precise Rendering

-In order to improve the performance and memory-footprint, you should always try to keep the reactive parts of your UI as small as possible.
+In order to improve performance and memory-footprint, you should always try to keep the reactive parts of your UI as small as possible.
 This can be achieved by putting the `render*`-functions as close to the dynamic subtree as possible.